 She completed an additional two-year residency in internal medicine in 2011 at Harbor Hospital in Baltimore, Maryland and is board certified by the American Board of Internal Medicine.

-Dr. Polgar currently lives in Howard County, Maryland with her husband and two daughters (both fluent in Hungarian).
+Dr. Polgar currently lives in Howard County, Maryland with her husband and two daughters.
 She loves to hike, play tennis, and travel.
 Each summer, she and her family visit their relatives in Hungary.

 Dr. Polgar’s Publications